 The District Court of Kladno, northwest of Prague, on October 26 found two men guilty of hate speech against Ukrainians and incited hatred, sentencing them to six and ten months in prison.

 The verdict, which can be appealed, was given the same day defendants were brought to Court.
-Mr Čermák has been sentenced to six months in prison, Mr Tušl to ten months.
+Mr. Čermák has been sentenced to six months in prison, Mr. Tušl to ten months.
 They were arrested in August and remained in custody until the trial.
-Both could faced up to 3 years in prison.
+Both could face up to 3 years in prison.

-Mr Cermák said that “every person makes a mistake at some point.”
-He claimed he didn’t believed in what he was saying and that he was looking for viewership.
+Mr. Cermák said that “every person makes a mistake at some point.”
+He claimed he didn’t believe in what he was saying and that he was looking for viewership.
 He also admitted their videos were inappropriate and apologized for that.

 In the indictment, the public prosecutor explained that the two men broadcast live videos on Facebook in August from Netovice, a small rural town in the district of Kladno, in which they defamed Ukrainians.
 They described them using degrading terms, calling them “shit” or “dirty” for instance.

-They called for a counter-demonstration to a gathering of Ukrainians, stated that Czech Republic should “let them go back to Kyiv” or that Ukrainians are basically occupying Czech territory.
-Mr Cermák said that “Ukrainians are starting to multiply here” and that “we have to act now or we’re going to go to hell.”
+They called for a counter-demonstration to a gathering of Ukrainians, stating that the Czech Republic should “let them go back to Kyiv” or that Ukrainians are basically occupying Czech territory.
+Mr. Cermák said that “Ukrainians are starting to multiply here” and that “we have to act now or we’re going to go to hell.”
 They also criticized that Ukrainians have expensive mobile phones for instance.

-Mr Tušl has two suspended sentences from the past, for death threat against the mother of his child and theft.
+Mr. Tušl has two suspended sentences from the past, for death threats against the mother of his child and theft.

-Mr Tušl is also prosecuted for threats against the president of the Czech Medical Chamber because of the COVID-19 vaccine mandates and measures to fight the pandemic.
-Mr Čermák is also accused of promoting terrorism for calling on for the assault against a member of parliament.
+Mr. Tušl is also prosecuted for threats against the president of the Czech Medical Chamber because of the COVID-19 vaccine mandates and measures to fight the pandemic.
+Mr. Čermák is also accused of promoting terrorism by calling on for the assault against a member of parliament.